 Create A Windows Virtual Machine

 Parallels Desktop creates a virtual machine inside the Mac OS that lets you install Windows or another operating system on Mac.
-This software is available for $99 USD/year for Standard Edition, and there is a 14-day free trial.
+This software is available for Standard Edition for $99 USD/year, with a 14-day free trial.

 In general, Parallels Desktop is more compatible with Windows applications and games than CrossOver, and it also has a better user interface and supports more features.
 In addition, Parallels Desktop is good for productivity because it allows you to run any Windows program.